DigitalPainting/DigitalPainting/README.md

 ## Development

+We use Git submodules to keep things clean and open the possibility of releasing some of the features as separate projects.
+Therefore in order to checkout the source you must use:

+`git clone git@github.com:DigitalPainting/DigitalPainting.git test --recurse-submodules`

-All the assets for the Digital Painting project are in the `Digital Painting` folder.
-Be sure to import the packages listed above and the development assets below.
-There is a `Scenes/Dev Scene` which is intended to be used to build and test new features.
+Be sure to import the packages listed above and the development assets in the next section.
+While these are free of cost they are not open source and so we cannot include them in the source.

+In order to build and test features of the Digital Painting project all developers should create or use the appropriate dev sene (see `Digital Patinting/scenes/dev`).
+No new features will be accepted without a corresponding dev scene to allow testing of the feature.
+It is also important that the "Demo Scene" includes a demo of all new new features.

-In order to build and test features of the Digital Painting project all developers use the "Dev Scene" to develop new features.
-This scene uses a standard set of (zero cost) assets from the Unity Asset store and packages from Unity itself.
-Any features that are dependent on other assets must be optional and must degrade gracefully in this scene when only the assets and packages listed below are included.
+The dev and demo scenes must use only a standard set of (zero cost) assets from the Unity Asset store and packages from Unity itself.
+The number of dependencies must be kept to a minimum.
+Any features that are dependent on assets that are not free of cost must be optional and must degrade gracefully in this scene when only the assets and packages listed below are included.
+See the plugin mechanism for guidance on how to include features that depend on paid assets.

 ### Required Assets and Packages for Development Work (all zero cost)